apache/apisix-website/website/blog/2021/12/01/apisix-supports-azure-functions.md

 ### Deactivate the azure-functions plugin

 Now, to disable the plugin simply remove the corresponding JSON configuration in the plugin configuration to disable the `azure-functions` plugin and add the suitable upstream configuration.
-APISIX plugins are hot-reloaded, therefore is no need to restart APISIX.
+Apache APISIX plugins are hot-reloaded, therefore is no need to restart Apache APISIX.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '